 Payroll Tax

-This page contains explanations of payroll tax terminology for university employee compensation and benefits.
+This page provides resources and explanations of payroll tax terminology related to university employee compensation and benefits.

 Compensation

-Per IRS and State Regulations all compensation is subject to Federal, Social Security, Medicare and State tax unless there is a provision within the IRC or state tax code that exempts the compensation.
-Different types of compensation carry different taxation rules.
+Per IRS and State Regulations, all compensation is subject to Federal, Social Security, Medicare, and State tax unless there is a provision within the IRC or state tax code that exempts the compensation.
+Different types of compensation are subject to different taxation rules.

 Here are a few income types to keep in mind: